Vampyros Lesbos: Plot

-The next day, Agra appears in mental distress at a hospital, where she claims to have visions of Nadine.
-She is under Dr. Seward's care, who then treats his new patient, Linda, who does not have any memory of what she encountered with Nadine.
-At Nadine's home, she appears alive and recounts to her servant Morpho how she became a vampire and her obsession with Linda, who she wishes to become a vampire.
-Nadine uses her powers to contact Linda to return to her island, where the two drink blood and have sex.
-On her return to the hospital, Dr. Seward informs Linda that to remove herself from the vampire's curse she must split the vampire's head with an axe or pierce it with a pole.
+The next day, Linda awakens at Dr. Alwin Seward's private clinic with no memory of her encounter with Nadine.
+Meanwhile, one of Dr. Seward's patients, Agra, is having a psychotic episode, claiming to have visions of Nadine.
+At Nadine's mansion in Istanbul, she recounts to her manservant Morpho that centuries earlier, she was attacked and raped by soldiers in her native Hungary, before she was rescued and then vampirized by Count Dracula, leading her to hate men.
+She also expresses her desire to turn Linda into a vampire.
+Nadine uses her powers to compel Linda to go to her mansion, where the two drink blood and have sex.
+Back at the clinic, Dr. Seward informs Linda that to break free from a vampire's curse, she must split the vampire's head with an axe or pierce it with a pole.